ArchitKhanna/WebChatApplication/README.md

 3. Go to Run->Edit Configurations->Deployment.
 4. Add artifact and change application context (or war files decompressed into ROOT folder in Tomcat->webapps).

+## How to create markdown files

+You can use [dillinger.io](http://dillinger.io/).
+For learn how to write in markdown you can read https://help.github.com/articles/markdown-basics/.

 ## Current state of project

 * Task 10 :
 The xml history is stored in your home directory.
 Please, before running server, put file history.xml to your home directory (to know your home directory open command promt and paste `echo %USERPROFILE%`).
-<br />For writing history to xml used DOM parser, for parsing from xml used STAX parser.
+For writing history to xml used DOM parser, for parsing from xml used STAX parser.
-* **Task 11**
+* **Task 11** :
+Now editing and deleting messages are available.
+How to see web exceptions (400, 404, 500) in your browser :
+    * 400 - Write /WebChatApplication/chat in url (f. e. http://localhost:8080/WebChatApplication/chat)
+    * 404 - Write after mask /WebChatApplication/ something wrong (f. e. http://localhost:8080/WebChatApplication/hub)
+    * 500 - Write after mask /WebChatApplication/ something wrong (f. e. http://localhost:8080/WebChatApplication/chat?token=XXX)